 About the LSAT

 The Law School Admission Test (LSAT) is a standardized test that measures reading and verbal reasoning skills.
 It is administered by the Law School Admission Council (LSAC).
-The test is administered four times a year: June, October, December and February.
+The test is administered four times per year: June, October, December, and February.
 Law schools require the LSAT for admission and use the score as one of several factors in assessing an applicant.

 The test consists of five 35-minute sections of multiple choice questions, four of which count towards the test-taker's score.
-The fifth section is an experimental, unscored section.
+The fifth section is an unscored, "experimental" section.
 The placement of the unscored section will vary, and will be unknown to test-takers.
-At the end of the test is a 30-minute unscored writing sample, which requires students to write an essay response to a prompt.
+There is a 30-minute unscored writing sample at the end of the LSAT.

 Please visit the Law School Admission Council website for a more detailed description of the LSAT, including the types of questions asked and information about retaking the test.